Ukadiche modak step-by-step recipe with photos.

 - Once it comes to rolling boil, add salt and ghee

 - Reduce the heat and add the rice flour.
-Mix well until all the flour is absorbed
+Mix well until all the water is absorbed

 - Cover and let it rest for 5 minutes